pa-0/wcd/wcd/doc/README.txt

 ......................................................................

-Markus Kuhn's free wcwidth() implementation is used in Wcd for Windows with UTF-8 Unicode support.
+Markus Kuhn's free wcwidth() and nl_langinfo() implementation are used in Wcd for Windows with UTF-8 Unicode support.
 See also http://www.cl.cam.ac.uk/~mgk25/unicode.html

 ======================================================================